This essay first appeared in the Nov. 1, 2022 Epoch Times.

-We shall begin with the Greek philosopher Plato, who borrowed heavily from his mentor, Socrates.
+We shall begin with the Greek writers Xenophon and Plato, who borrowed heavily from their mentor, Socrates.
 Next we’ll turn to Aristotle, the greatest philosopher of all.

 The extraordinary Greek historian Polybius will be the subject of the following essay.
 Polybius wrote about—and actually participated in—milestone events in the growth of the Roman Republic.
 The ensuing essays will address three statesmen of the later Republic: the elder and younger Cato, and John Adams’s personal favorite, Marcus Tullius Cicero.

 We shall then proceed into the early Roman Empire, covering the poets Virgil, Ovid, and Horace and the historian Titius Livius (Livy).
-Following those, we’ll examine thinkers in the high Roman Empire of the first and second centuries: the essayists Seneca and Pliny, the historian Cornelius Tacitus, and the engaging biographers Plutarch (who wrote in Greek) and Gaius Suetonius (who wrote in Latin).
+Following those, we’ll examine thinkers in the high Roman Empire of the first and second centuries, including the historian Cornelius Tacitus, and the engaging biographers Plutarch (who wrote in Greek) and Gaius Suetonius (who wrote in Latin).

 Next we’ll enter the Christian Medieval period with Niccolò Machiavelli—a man less respected by the Founders for his famous work “The Prince” than for his “Discourses on Livy.”